 AMY GOODMAN: Laura Rozen, can you tell us who Qubad Talabani is?

-LAURA ROZEN: Qubad Talabani is the almost-thirty-year-old son of the current Iraqi President Jalal Talabani, who’s the longtime kind of Iraqi peshmurga leader turn statesman.
+LAURA ROZEN: Qubad Talabani is the almost-30-year-old son of the current Iraqi President Jalal Talabani, who’s the longtime kind of Iraqi peshmurga leader turned statesman.
 Qubad was raised in exile in the United Kingdom by his grandparents, his maternal grandparents.
 He has a British accent.
 He’s very soft-spoken and refined.
 He is married to the former State Department Iraq hand, and he’s — and it’s a sign of how much he’s learned the ways, I think, of Washington.
 He runs a small office down the street from here near the White House that seeks to get the White House and the Pentagon and the State Department to support the Iraqi Kurdish side of things.

 AMY GOODMAN: And Iran, the division right now within the Bush administration around attacking Iran, who’s on what side, Laura?

 LAURA ROZEN: The State Department really is trying to lead, I think, a tough diplomacy route similar to the one that Chris Hill used to achieve a diplomatic non-military solution with North Korea recently.
 And so, Secretary of State Rice has appointed Under Secretary of State Nick Burns, a former Clinton-era diplomat and ambassador to Greece, to take the lead internationally on trying to create an international coalition to use diplomacy and economic sanctions and the offer of economic carrots to Iran to agree to suspend its uranium enrichment.
-And I think the State Department is currently driving the thrust of the US-Iran policy at the moment.
+And I think the State Department is currently driving the thrust of the U.S.-Iran policy at the moment.
 It hasn’t always been that way.
 It may not stay that way.

 I know there are a lot of reports that, in particular, the office of Vice President Cheney has people who are very skeptical that there could ever be a diplomatic solution with this Iranian regime and that they may find an opportunity in the coming year, if the negotiations that Burns is trying to lead don’t succeed, to seize control of the policy again and convince President Bush that he really is the only one who has the opportunity to take care of the Iranian nuclear problem before he leaves office.
 And again, he doesn’t run for office again.
 Neither does Cheney.
-So it’s not clear if Rice will be able to maintain control of the policy forever, but I do think that there is a sense — the Israeli representative was recently here saying the same thing, that the US and its allies are going to give ’til the end of the year to see if economic sanctions can succeed in persuading Iran to change its behavior on the nuclear front.
+So it’s not clear if Rice will be able to maintain control of the policy forever, but I do think that there is a sense — the Israeli representative was recently here saying the same thing, that the U.S. and its allies are going to give ’til the end of the year to see if economic sanctions can succeed in persuading Iran to change its behavior on the nuclear front.

-AMY GOODMAN: We’re going to leave it there, Laura Rozen, national security correspondent for Mother Jones, Scott Peterson joining us from Turkey, Istanbul, the Middle East correspondent for the Christian Science Monitor.
+AMY GOODMAN: We’re going to leave it there, Laura Rozen, national security correspondent for Mother Jones, Scott Peterson joining us from Turkey, Istanbul, the Middle East correspondent for The Christian Science Monitor.